 (v) For those counting out-of-district experience pursuant to WAC 392-121-264(1)(a), evidence whether or not the position required professional education certification pursuant to WAC 392-121-264(1)(a)(ii);

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required. [cont.]
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required. [cont.]

 (vi) For those counting experience pursuant to WAC 392-121-264(1)(b), a brief description of the previous employment which documents the school district’s decision that the position was comparable to one requiring certification in the Washington school districts;